Limit by division: Upper School | Middle School | Lower School | Beginning School

-|Dale Yocum, US robotics program director, at CG since 2007.
+|Dale Yocum, engineering program director, at CG since 2007.
 Bachelor's in computer science, University of California, Santa Barbara.
 When I was in high school, my electronics teacher was a pack rat.
 He loved to go to government surplus sales and take back to our lab everything nobody else wanted.
 Why?
 It was free!
 We had stacks and stacks of random

 electronic gizmos to fix, take apart, cannibalize, and puzzle over.
 He had every electronic component under the sun salvaged from this stuff.
 When I sold my company after 25 years in software and electronics management, I

 vowed to recreate that sense of exploration and fun here at Catlin Gabel.
 That's why you won't find rows and rows of neatly stacked identical kits in our robotics labs.
 A little chaos is good for the soul.|